What is an IT specialist?

 Develop a professional network

 Join online or in-person communities with others in the technology space.
 This will help you continue learning and network with others who do similar work.
-Here are some to check out as an IT specialist:
+Here are some to check out:

 - The Nonprofit Technology Enterprise Network